rage/java-programming/data/week2/3-repeating.md

 ```

 ## Loops and Infinite Loops
-A loop consists of an expression that determines whether or not the code within the loop should be repeated, along with a block containing the source code to be repeated.
+A loop consists of an expression that determines whether the code within the loop should be repeated, along with a block containing the source code to be repeated.
 A loop takes the following form.

 ```java
 while (_expression_) {